PlayGotm/docs/src/docs/content.md

 </include>

-A content is a global and persistent piece of data in a game that can be shared between.
+A content is a global and persistent piece of data in a game that can be shared between players or devices.
 The data can be an image, a player-generated item, a game configuration file, or anything else.

 Players use content to share their progress or creations in a game with other players or between devices.